LCC-CIT/CS133JS-CourseMaterials/Labs_Alternate/Lab02A-ExpressionsAndStatements.md

 ## Instructions

-The concept of expressions is crucial to understanding how to write JavaScript code.
-I created this extra set of exercises to help you check your understanding of the difference between expressions and statements.
+The concept of *expressions* is crucial to understanding how to write JavaScript code.
+I created this extra tutorial with exercise problems to help you check your understanding of the difference between an *expression* and a *statement*.
 Be sure you fully grasp this.
 If it's unclear ask for further explanation.

-Here is an explanation and some problems to help you understand expressions and statements.

 ### Expressions and Statements